 Písecká Brána (Pisek Gate) was built as part of Prague's fortification in 1721.
 This was one of three gates that controlled the traffic entering the city.
 The other two were apparently destroyed in subsequent years.

 The gate was named after one of the suburbs at the time, Pisek.
-This suburb no longer exists because of the changing landscape of Mala Strana, but the gate remained a symbol of fortification and saw years of armies and supplies pass through.
+This suburb no longer exists because of the changing landscape of Prague's Little Quarter (Malá Strana), but the gate remained a symbol of fortification and saw years of armies and supplies pass through.

 Then, by 1866 the gate was no longer deemed necessary but somehow remained intact.

-The gate is now part of Prague 6, Hradčany.
-And it surrounded by beautiful villas and residential buildings.
+The gate is now part of the district of Hradčany which is in Prague 6.
+And it's surrounded by beautiful villas and residential buildings.

-We particularly like how the roof and sides of the gate have gone natural with grass growing around it.
-It makes the gate seem to be connected to the earth and landscape in a way no other place in Prague is.
+I particularly like how the roof and sides of the gate have gone natural with grass growing around it.
+It makes the gate seem to be connected to the earth, unlike any other place in Prague.

 You can also find the gate easily from metro station Hradčanská (A line).